Euro stung by euro zone worries; China trade data eyed

 Jobs data on Friday showed the U.S. unemployment rate fell to a near four-year low of 7.7 percent as companies kept up their slow but steady hiring pace in November.

-"Despite a drop in the unemployment rate, we expect the Fed to convert the expiring Operation Twist programme into an outright purchase programme, with a purchase distribution similar to the current program," Barclays Capital analysts wrote in a note.
+"Despite a drop in the unemployment rate, we expect the Fed to convert the expiring Operation Twist program into an outright purchase program, with a purchase distribution similar to the current program," Barclays Capital analysts wrote in a note.

 The market remains worried the U.S. government may fail to prevent automatic tax hikes and spending cuts set to take hold next year, which analysts have warned could see the U.S. economy swing back into a recession.